FMSoftCN/hybridos/README.md

 Copyright (C) 2018 \~ 2019 [Beijing FMSoft Technologies Co., Ltd.]

-- For device side and client side, HybridOS uses LGPL v3.
+- For device side and client side, all new components use LGPLv3.
-- For server side, HybridOS uses AGPL v3.
+- For server side, all new components uses AGPLv3.
-- For documents, GPL v3 applies.
+- For documents, GPLv3 applies.

+Note that if a component of HybridOS is a derivative of an existing open source software, we generally inherit the original license.

-Note that HybridOS integrates many mature open source software, such as WebKit, SQLite, FreeType, V8 JavaScript engine, and so on.
-For the copyright owners and licenses for these software, please refer to the README or LICENSE files contained in the source trees.
+Also note that HybridOS integrates many mature open source software, such as SQLite, FreeType, V8 JavaScript engine, and so on.
+For the copyright owners and licenses for these software, please refer to the README or LICENSE files contained in the source tarballs.

 ---